zhangwanyue/jtorctl/README.md

 #### Using the jar as a dependency

-1. Make a file named `libs` in your project and copy this jar into `libs`
+1. Make a directory named `libs` in your project and copy this jar into `libs`

 2. Add this in `build.gradle`